 B.A. in Music Performance

-Completion of required courses in the Bachelor of Arts Degree in Music and a minimum of 120 hours, depending on the particular concentration, will qualify a student for graduation.
+Completion of required courses in the Bachelor of Arts degree in Music and Worship Arts and a minimum of 128 hours will qualify a student for graduation.
 A minimum grade point average of 2.50 is required.

 The keyboard proficiency examination is a part of a continuing effort to prepare our graduates for their respective careers in the best and most thorough manner possible.
 It is included in the program because the development of basic keyboard skills is considered essential to success in all musical careers.
-Students should be able to demonstrate facility in the following areas: sight-reading, technique (scales, arpeggios & chord progressions), transposition, harmonization of a melody and score reading.
-The music faculty recommends that the keyboard proficiency exam be taken after four semesters of piano study.
 Satisfactory completion of this examination is required for graduation.